Tutorial: Other Editor Features

 Now try it again with class and then inside the scope of the class use the def snippet again.
 Notice that the form of snippet in this context differs from the one used at the top level (it includes self).
 Like-named snippets can be defined in this way for the following contexts: Module, class, function, method, attribute (after a period), comment, and string.

 For details see Code Snippets.

-Lines of code can be commented out or un-commented quickly from the Source menu or, as noted earlier, by pressing the # key while several lines of Python code are selected
+Lines of code can be commented out or un-commented quickly from the Source menu or, in Wing Pro, by pressing the # key while several lines of Python code are selected

 .
 In Python code, the Block Commenting Style preference controls the type of commenting that is used.
 The default is to use indented single # characters since this works better with some of Wing's other features.

 Wing highlights brace matching as you type unless disabled from the Auto Brace Match preference.
 The Match Braces item in the Source menu causes Wing to select all the code that is contained in the nearest matching braces found from the current insertion point on the editor.
 Repeated invocations of the command will traverse outward or forward in the file.